-Style and colour may be your first thoughts when choosing new safety boots or shoes, but it should be the fit, suitability for your job and the protection standards (aka: Safety Footwear Ratings) that are at the forefront of your mind.
+Style and colour may be your first thoughts when choosing new safety boots or shoes, but it should be the fit, suitability for your job and the protection standards (aka: Safety Boot Ratings) that are at the forefront of your mind.

 Hopefully this guide to the standards, classifications, ratings and codes for safety boots, shoes or in fact any workplace safety footwear.
 It will help you make the right choices that give you the correct level of protection for your feet, whatever job you do or are buying footwear for, this guide covers it.

 - What You Need To Know